awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 ![\[AWS DMS monitoring\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring3.png)

-In addition, if you select a replication instance from the **Replication Instance** page, you can view performance metrics for the instance by selecting the **Monitoring** tab\.
+In addition, if you select a replication instance from the **Replication Instance** page, you can view performance metrics for the instance by choosing the **CloudWatch metrics** tab\.

 ![\[AWS DMS monitoring\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring4.png)